NSEF Miller Shift Grants

 -No exceptions will be made for requests that fall outside of our application deadlines.

 -All grant applications must be approved by your principal and/or direct supervisor.
 Please have a conversation with them prior to submitting your proposal to make sure your project is a good fit for your building(s).
-Adriann Young, NSEF Executive Director, will be following up with them after the proposal is submitted for final approval.
+Complete the NSEF Grant Approval Form found below, answer questions and get approval signature from your principal and/or direct supervisor.

 -If your project is funded, NSEF will require a final report 90 days after the project is completed.
 Failure to complete a final report will impact any future requests for funding.